llanquihuen/backend-node-Cpanel/README.md

-# backend-node-Cpanel
+# backend-node-cPanel

-## Using Node.js App on Cpanel.
+## Using Node.js App on cPanel.
 - Connection to MySQL
 - Uploading files.
 - Deleting files when they are deleted from the JSON.